HristoIvanov96/SumUpTask/README.md

 ## Run app in Docker

 This project contains a `Dockerfile` so it could be run in a container.
-In order to do that first an image has to be built:
+In order to do that first an image has to be built.
+Navigate to the root folder of the project and run:
 ```bash
 docker build -t task-sorter .
 ```